Skip to main content

 Nhopi

-Mashed pumpkin dish enriched with peanut butter, showcasing the region's agricultural produce.
-Sweet and savory comfort food.
+Mashed pumpkin enriched with peanut butter, made from what the local farms grow.
+Sweet and savory at once, and pure comfort food.

 Matata de Caranguejo